 Making a complaint

-- Visit us in a branch if you’d like to speak to one of our team in person.
-Find your nearest branch
+- visiting us in your local branch if you’d like to speak to one of our team in person

 Please provide us with as much information as possible when making your complaint.
 This will help us to understand the issue and resolve it quickly.
 Please include:

 - a description of your complaint and how it’s affected you

 - a contact number (or other preferred method of contact) and a convenient time to contact you.